CR2020-team/cogrob_final-project/README.md

-* [detector_node](pepper_pkg/src/detector_node/detector_node) upon receiving a request, gives the picture as input to the detector model, creates a [SayDetections](README.md#SayDetections) service request containing the detected objects; sends a `True` response if and only if the operation is successful.
+* [detector_node](pepper_pkg/src/detector_node/detector_node) upon receiving a request, gives the picture as input to the detector model, creates a [SayDetections](README.md#SayDetections) service request containing the detected objects and sends a `True` response if and only if the operation is successful.
 * [camera_node](pepper_pkg/src/camera_node/camera_node) is the only service client.
 Creates a request by passing as parameter the image taken and its proper direction

 #### SayDetections

-This service is served by the [speaker_node](../../pepper_pkg/src/speaker_node/speaker_node) and is requested by the [detector_node](../../pepper_pkg/src/detector_node/detector_node) in order to convert a list o detected objects into a string.
+This service is served by the [speaker_node](pepper_pkg/src/speaker_node/speaker_node) and is requested by the [detector_node](pepper_pkg/src/detector_node/detector_node) in order to convert a list o detected objects into a string.

-* [speaker_node](../../pepper_pkg/src/speaker_node/speaker_node): upon receiving a request, creates a string depending on the detected objects and the direction at which the objects have been detected.
+* [speaker_node](pepper_pkg/src/speaker_node/speaker_node): upon receiving a request, creates a string depending on the detected objects and the direction at which the objects have been detected and sends a `True` response if and only if the direction is valid
   * For example:
     > I can see a bottle on the right, a PC in front of me, 2 TVs on the left.
-* [detector_node](../../pepper_pkg/src/detector_node/detector_node) is the only service client.
+* [detector_node](pepper_pkg/src/detector_node/detector_node) is the only service client.
 Creates a request by passing as parameters:
   * `detections`: the classes of the objects seen in the image, along with the confidence scores
   * `direction`: the direction at which the image has been taken